A Twistorial Description of the IKKT-Matrix Model: Discussion

 In the past, it was relatively simple to rule out the existence of higher-spin theories under the requirement that the S-matrix should be Poincare invariant, analytic and local \cite{Weinberg:1964ew,Coleman:1967ad,Benincasa:2007xk,Benincasa:2011kn,Benincasa:2011pg}.
 It turned out that the assumption about higher-spin symmetries \cite{Berends:1984rq,Boulanger:2013zza,Fronsdal:1978vb,Fradkin:1986ka}, i.e. interactions between higher-spin fields, is crucial for higher-spin theories to exist.
 However, it is not always possible.
 For example, if we use the Fronsdal approach to tackle the problem of higher-spin interactions, sooner or later we will once again run into No-go results \cite{Maldacena:2011jn,Sleight:2017pcz,Bekaert:2015tva,Boulanger:2015ova}.
 The reason is that most of the parity-invariant higher-spin theories using Fronsdal fields as the main objects in the literature exhibit non-local features starting from the quartic interactions.
 Specifically, in the Fronsdal's approach, spins and the number of derivatives in the vertices are closely correlated.
 In particular, as the spins of the fields increase, so do the numbers of derivatives.

 The difficulty of non-locality in the Fronsdal's approach is overcome by the light-cone \cite{Bengtsson:1983pd,Bengtsson:1986kh,Bengtsson:2014qza,Metsaev:1991mt,Metsaev:1991nb,Metsaev:2005ar,Ponomarev:2016lrm,Ponomarev:2017nrr} and twistor/spinor formalisms \cite{Krasnov:2021nsq}.
 There, one can handle the number of derivatives and spins/helicities almost independently.
 However, the higher-spin theories constructed by the light-front or twistor/spinor approaches are usually non-unitary and self-dual.
 Being tailored for mainly constructing chiral theories, twistor theory might be an appropriate framework to formulate higher-spin theories that can avoid No-go theorems/results.
-Besides chiral theories, twistor theory also allows us to find parity-invariant ones by deforming away from the self-dual sector of the chiral theories.
-This strategy has led us to the conformal higher-spin theory in \cite{Haehnel:2016mlb,Adamo:2016ple} and the HS-YM in \cite{Tran:2021ukl}.\footnote{The HS-SDGRA studied in \cite{Krasnov:2021nsq} has quartic and quintic interactions, but it is not a unitary theory.} It is important to stress that the HS-IKKT is also a parity-invariant theory and can be understood as the supersymmetric and higher-derivative extension of HS-YM.
-Using twistor theory as a framework to construct parity-invariant theory may help us avoid another type of No-go result from the light cone approach, which states that a local parity-invariant higher-spin theory is not likely to exist \cite{Ponomarev:2016lrm}.